hack3rs.ca network-security

 1. Linux Logging Fundamentals

 Retention and forwarding matter as much as collection.
-A local log that rotates away before you investigate is operationally equivalent to no log.
+A log that rotates off the local system before an investigation starts is operationally equivalent to no log.
+Defenders should know the rotation policy and retention window for every system they are responsible for monitoring.

 Normal Behavior